ValenciaLim/optik-galaticode/README.md

 *   **Representation:** Each star system in this view is a **Galaxy**, representing a distinct AI agent.
 *   **Interaction:**
-    *   Pan, zoom, and rotate to explore your universe of agents.
+    *   Pan, zoom, rotate, re-position to explore your universe of agents.
     *   The central star of each system indicates the agent's overall status (e.g., green for stable, yellow for optimizing, red for critical).
     *   Use the **Control Panel** to search for specific agents or filter them by health status.
     *   Clicking a galaxy's central star displays its metadata in the **Stats Box**.